Alejandro Galindo (footballer): Municipal

-He joined CSD Municipal from the Liga Nacional de Fútbol de Guatemala for the 2013–14 season, after almost a year without having played a game.
-He debuted on 9 October, in the match against Deportivo Malacateco.
+He joined Municipal from the Liga Nacional for the 2013–14 season, after almost a year without having played a game.
+He debuted on 9 October, in the match against Malacateco.

+Antigua

+On 11 December 2018, Galindo confirmed his contract with Antigua was extended.

+Comunicaciones

+On 28 January 2021, Comunicaciones confirmed that Galindo would no longer continue with the club.

+Cobán Imperial

+After finishing his 90-day suspension, on 5 February, Galindo confirmed that he signed with Cobán Imperial.

+Return to Municipal

+On 8 June 2025, Galindo officially confirmed his departure from the club.

+Aurora

+On 11 July, Galindo made a shocking move to newly promoted Aurora.

 International career

+2012: Beginnings and FIFA World Cup qualification

 Galindo made his debut for Guatemala, at just 20 years of age, as a substitute in on 26 April 2012 friendly match against Paraguay.
 He entered in the 46th minute, but the match ended in a 0–1 defeat.
 He played another friendly match on 2 June 2012 against Costa Rica, where he played 79 minutes, that ended in a 1–0 victory.
 His first match of the 2014 FIFA World Cup qualification was on 8 June 2012, in a 2–1 defeat against Jamaica.

+2020–2021: Suspension

+On 12 December 2020, Galindo, Carlos Mejía, and Jorge Aparicio received a two-year ban from all football activities for attending a private party while on international duty.
+However, on 27 January 2021, after an investigation made by commission of the National Football Federation of Guatemala, the ban was later shortened to three months, as well as a fine of Q10 thousand.